 Johann Sebastian Bach: One of the World's Greatest Composers

-Below I have included an amazing performance by four virtuoso trombone players performing this great work by Johan Sebastian Bach.
+Included below is an amazing performance by four virtuoso trombone players.
+They are performing a great work by Johann Sebastian Bach.
 Please listen to it as you will find it an incredible display of musicianship.

 Bach: Toccata & Fugue in D minor